M2I-CySat/CySat-1-Main/README.md

 # CySat 1 - Make to Innovate at Iowa State University

 **Onboard Computer (OBC) firmware, Satellite Systems, and Ground Station Software** - [CySat M2I](https://m2i.aere.iastate.edu/cysat/)

+## Overview

+The EnduroSat Onboard Computer Type II (Indicated as Type I on the OBC in the lab) includes the STM32F4x Microcontroller, various communication interfaces, peripheral I/O devices, a prototyping area, and a PC-104 stack connector.
+EnduroSat provides an Open Software SDK which is included in this repository in addition to the main CySat 1 mission program.

 ## Environment Setup